henryhawke/taxify/webapp/articles/news/en/2023/09/19/mint-solana-cnft-with-skeet.md

 ![Solana Compressed NFT](/news/2023/09/19/mint-solana-cnft.png)

-Taxify has integrated technologies from two leading Solana protocols: Metaplex and Helius.
+Taxfy has integrated technologies from two leading Solana protocols: Metaplex and Helius.

 Metaplex is Solana's NFT protocol that sets token standards.
 It provides the umi framework for handling NFTs and Solana transactions, as well as the Bubblegum tool for issuing cNFTs.